whycody/GoNext/Docs/README.md

     - Threat: Insecurely stored or incorrectly verified tokens can be hijacked or forged.
     - Mitigation: We hash tokens and add SALT for propper security.

+  - T9 - Refresh token stealth
+    - Threat: Insecurely stored refresh token may be a security vulnerability.
+    - Mitigation: We secured refresh token with deviceID - from now on, refresh token is assigned to a device.

+  - T10 - Admin rights access
+    - Threat: Admin logs into the application with their own credentials.
+If the credentials are stolen, the service is in danger.
+    - Mitigation: Admin operates the application through Django admin.

+  - T11 - Non-authorised group members
+    - Threat: Group members could have invited non-autorised users to a group, leading to information leak.
+    - Mitigation: Users can be added to a group only by a group admin.

 ***
 ## Migration
 Because the configuration of cloud services on Azure required time in the beginning of the project and there wasn't a lot of time available to work on, the app was developed localy and then migrated to Azure.
 The process consisted of first configuring a simple postgresql database which the team could connect to while working on the app (with web server running locally).
 After that a fork was made from the default repository and using github actions we had a working deployment to Azure app service with our backend running there.
 With the whole setup configured all that was left was to point the frontend URLs to Azure on development setups.